catherinejelder/presentations/threads/threads_and_locks.md

 Only one thread at a time may access a synchronized resource.
 Other threads will block.

 --
-### locks (aka monitors)

-In Java, an entire object can be locked.

-Only one thread at a time may hold the lock.
-Other threads will block.

---
 ### potential problems: deadlock

 Thread A is waiting to access a resource held by thread B.